ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Example

 An AND gate with an output value of $0.5$ has 2 inputs, one of them has an output value of $0.8$ and the other of $0.5$.
 When at least one of them is off, it doesn't send an output.
 When both of them are on at the same time, the AND gate is able to send an output.
 On that case, the output values of the inputs are first added up: $0.8 + 0.5 = 1.3$.
 Because the sum, $1.3$, is bigger than $1$, the gate replaces it with $1$.
 Then that value is multiplied by the output value of the gate: $1 \cdot 0.5 = 0.5$.
 Finally, the AND gate sends an output with the value of that multiplication, $0.5$.
-On the steam version, if the sum of the inputs or the output value of the gate had been $0$, the resultant value of the multiplication would have also been $0$, in which case the gate wouldn't have sent an output
+On the steam version, if the sum of the inputs or the output value of the gate had been $0$, the resultant value of the multiplication would have also been $0$, in which case the gate wouldn't have sent an output.

 ## Math blocks